farisachugthai/flask_intro/README.md

 docker-compose run --rm manage db upgrade
 ```

+### Docker Layout

-A docker volume `node-modules` is created to store NPM packages and is reused across the dev and prod versions of the application.
-For the purposes of DB testing with `sqlite`, the file `dev.db` is mounted to all containers.
-This volume mount should be removed from `docker-compose.yml` if a production DB server is used.
+A docker volume `node-modules` is created to store NPM packages and is reused
+across the dev and prod versions of the application.
+For the purposes of DB
+testing with `sqlite`, the file `dev.db` is mounted to all containers.
+This
+volume mount should be removed from `docker-compose.yml` if a production DB
+server is used.

-### Running locally
+## Running locally

-Run the following commands to bootstrap your environment if you are unable to run the application using Docker
+Run the following commands to bootstrap your environment if you are unable to
+run the application using Docker

 ```bash
 cd flask_intro